EPAM-JS-Competency-center/workshops/mach-workshops/commercetools-extension/workshop/content/0-commercetools-tax/_index.en.md

 +++
-title = "Commercetools Tax (Actions, Types,…)" weight = 2
+title = "Commercetools Tax"
+weight = 2
 +++

-This section explains what is Commercetools Tax (Actions, Types,…).
+This section explains what is Commercetools Tax.